saucelabs-training/demo-java/appium-examples/src/test/java/com/appium_app/biometric_login/README.md

 > The advice is to download the files to an `apps` folder in the root of this folder.

-Make sure that when you downloaded the files from the releases page, that you rename the apps to the following, see also the names of the apps in the configurations files [here](test/configs):
+Make sure that when you downloaded the files from the releases page, that you rename the apps to the following:

 - `Android-MyDemoAppRN.{#.#.#}.build-{####}.apk` => `Android.MyDemoAppRN.apk`
 - `iOS-Real-Device-MyRNDemoApp.{#.#.#}-{####}.ipa` => `iOS.MyDemoAppRN.ipa`